imvicencio/MCW-Microservices-architecture/Hands-on lab/Before the HOL - Microservices architecture.md

 3. On the Basics blade of the Create Service Fabric cluster screen, enter the following:

--   Cluster name: Enter contosoeventssf-SUFFIX, replacing SUFFIX with your alias, initials, or another value to make the name unique (indicated by a green check in the text box).
+-   Cluster name: Enter **contosoeventssf-SUFFIX**, replacing SUFFIX with your alias, initials, or another value to make the name unique (indicated by a green check in the text box).

 -   Operating system: Set to WindowsServer 2016-Datacenter.

--   User name: Enter holuser.
+-   User name: Enter **holuser**

--   Password: Enter Password.1!!
+-   Password: Enter **Password.1!!**

 -   Subscription: Select the subscription you are using for this lab.

--   Resource Group: Select Create new, and enter hands-on-labs for the resource group name.
+-   Resource Group: Select Create new, and enter **hands-on-lab** for the resource group name.
 You can add -SUFFIX, if needed to make resource group name unique.
 This is the resource group you will use for all resources you create for this hands-on lab.

 -   Location: Select the region to use.
+Opt to select the closest region to your current location.

 -   Select OK.